SeLite/SeLite.github.io/InstallFramework.md

   * what framework (or any other bootstrapped extensions) to load
   * common and framework/extension-specific settings

 There are two methods for this.
-The simpler one manages it through text file(s), as per [SettingsManifests](SettingsManifests) > ['Values' manifests](SettingsManifests#values-manifests).
+The simpler one manages it through text file(s), as per [SettingsManifests](SettingsManifests) > [_Values_ manifests](SettingsManifests#values-manifests).
 Such configuration is easier to share and replicate than one administered through GUI.
 It also involves less steps and only one stage.
-You can still use GUI to review effect of 'values' manifests (though it involves some extra steps).
+You can still use GUI to review effect of _values_ manifests (though it involves some extra steps).

 An alternative method is Firefox profile-based configuration set(s), controlled through GUI.
-It can also override any 'values' manifests.
-It's done through [SettingsManifests](SettingsManifests) > ['Associations' manifests](SettingsManifests#associations-manifests).
+It can also override any _values_ manifests.
+It's done through [SettingsManifests](SettingsManifests) > [_Associations_ manifests](SettingsManifests#associations-manifests).
 However, using GUI (for any part of configuration) usually requires the whole configuration to be in two stages.

 ## Configure SeLite to load the framework ##

-### Through 'values' manifests ###
+### Through _values_ manifests ###
 This is already done for the tests that come with SeLite frameworks.
-If you're creating tests with any of those frameworks, you can copy its 'values' manifest `SeLiteSettingsValues.txt`.
+If you're creating tests with any of those frameworks, you can copy its _values_ manifest `SeLiteSettingsValues.txt`.
 Otherwise create it as a plain text file.
 Either way, you then need to adjust/enter value of field `extensions.selite-settings.common.bootstrappedCoreExtensions`, so it points to location of the framework Javascript file.
-See also [SettingsManifests](SettingsManifests) > ['Values' manifests](SettingsManifests#values-manifests) and [SettingsManifests](SettingsManifests) > [Literals for special values](SettingsManifests#literals-for-special-values).
+See also [SettingsManifests](SettingsManifests) > [_Values_ manifests](SettingsManifests#values-manifests) and [SettingsManifests](SettingsManifests) > [Literals for special values](SettingsManifests#literals-for-special-values).

 ### Through GUI ###
 <!-- @TODO eliminate or Move to SettingsInterface? -->